 It has to do with how you identify skills that will be needed in order to perform a particular task.
 You ask yourself the question as a Project Manager.
 Do we have the skill sets in our organisation?
 You now plan how you approach the line managers in order to engage such individuals.

 You also have to plan how to manage the staffs.
 You have to reward those that did well by recommending them to the top management.
-There is the need to plan how those team members will be released at the end of the project.
+There is a need to plan how those team members will be released at the end of the project.

 I have said it in one of my articles that as a Project Manager, you have to follow the management style that is been adopted by the organisation that you are working for in managing your team members.
 You cannot be a permissive project manager when your organisation is using management by decree style.

 The plan illustrates the project organisational structure.
-It also includes staffing plan that describes the project management team’s approach to managing increase or decrease in project staffs across the project life cycle.
+It also includes staffing plan that describes the project management team’s approach to managing an increase or decrease in project staffs across the project life cycle.

 You need to confirm your subscription by clicking on the link sent to you.
 You can check the spam folder for it.
 Add us to your mailing list to receive directly from us.